KangersHub/TorrentLeechX/README.md

 * `AUTH_CHANNEL`: Create a Super Group in Telegram, add `@GoogleIMGBot` to the group, and send /id in the chat, to get this value.

-* `RCLONE_CONFIG`: Create the rclone config using the rclone.org and read the rclone section for the next.

-* `DESTINATION_FOLDER`: Name of your folder in ur respective drive where you want to upload the files using the bot.

 * `OWNER_ID`: ID of the bot owner, He/she can be abled to access bot in bot only mode too(private mode).

-* `INDEX_LINK`

 ## FAQ